 A good and godly principle was written long ago by a distinguished 19th century church historian, Philip Schaff that is as relevant today as in the day that it was written: “In Essentials Unity, In Non-Essentials Liberty, In All Things Charity.”
 We need to give others room for personal preference.
 You have heard the old joke from the Blues Brothers movie that one guy grew up listening to only two kinds of music: Country and Western.
 Not everyone has the same background nor do they have the same tastes but to everyone, liberty.
 In the essentials of Christian doctrine, let there be unity.
 In the non-essential (like music and food), let there be liberty, but in all things let there be charity (which is another word for love).
 We do not need to judge others for their behavior unless it is sin that affects the church.
 We can not condemn others for their choice of foods that they eat (even though it may not be good for them).
 Neither should we judge one another for their tastes in worship or secular music.
 We must allow them to be…them!
 They are them…and we are not!
 Confusing sounding sentence yes, but the meaning is to allow people to be themselves – in a godly context.
 We wouldn’t want others to choose the music for us to listen too…so neither should we insist that others like what we like listen to.
 If it is a non-essential, let there be liberty.

 Again, the lyrics or words are important.
-I will not listen to sinful lyrics or words that condone sin or are anti-God but I like Led Zeppelin, the Beatles, Boston, Beethoven, Kutless, and Casting Crowns…and I’m not apologizing for it.
+I will not listen to sinful lyrics or words that condone sin or are anti-God and I like Beethoven but also Christian bands like Kutless, and Casting Crowns…and I’m not apologizing for it.
 Neither should you for what you listen to.
 And what you listen too is none of my business, for there is liberty in the Body of Christ for non-essentials.

 What Is Your Favorite Music?
 Share With Us In The Comments!